mittinatten/freesasa/README.md

 C-library for calculating Solvent Accessible Surface Areas.

-License: GPLv3 (see file COPYING).
+License: GPLv3 (see file LICENSE).
 Copyright: Simon Mitternacht 2013-2016.

 FreeSASA is a C library and command line tool for calculating Solvent Accessible Surface Area (SASA) of biomolecules.
 It is designed to be